 If you’re planning to visit Europe in winter, make sure your trip ends in Edinburgh of the Hogmanay festival.

-The coolest New Year’s party is held between December 30, 2019 and January 1, 2020.
+The coolest New Year’s party is held between December 29, 2021 and January 1, 2022.

-Hogmanay celebrates the Winter Solstice and has been featured by Discovery Channel as one of the Top 25 World Travel Experiences.
+Hogmanay celebrates the Winter Solstice and has been featured by Discovery Channel as one of the Top 25 World Travel Experiences!

 It’s definitely a must see if you are looking for something unusual and super cool to and if you have planned a trip to Scotland in winter!

 Yet not many people know that Lucerne in winter is way less crowded and less expensive.

-The old town is lit up with cute little Christmas lights: walking hand in hand on the small bridges is a truly romantic experience.
+The old town is lit up with cute little Christmas lights.
+Walking hand in hand on the small bridges is a truly romantic experience.

 Be aware that while Lucerne is absolutely magnificent between December and January, it might also be more crowded because of the Christmas markets.

 It’s the oldest wooden covered bridge in Europe and while it’s usually very crowded in the warmer seasons, in winter is much more quiet and… romantic.

 Did I mention that Lucerne in winter is also the perfect destination for a Valentine’s day trip?

-All the thrill-lovers out there who seek to adventure in the great outdoors will surely appreciate a trip to this medieval city.
+All the thrill-lovers out there who love the great outdoors will surely appreciate a trip to this medieval city.

 That will allow you to enjoy spectacular views and mountain terrain 643 metres above the city streets.

 Winter is also a great time to take a fjord cruise from Bergen to idyllic Mostraumen, to see steep mountains and gorgeous waterfalls.
-Cruises last 3 hours and start at Zachariasbryggen, right next to the Fish Market.